 also includes details of local shops and convenient lunch stops on the

 way.
 Dinner is available either at your accommodation or nearby pubs and

 restaurants and your info pack will of course have suggestions.

 Please note that Skye is exceptionally popular throughout the Summer months.
-As a result it may be necessary to book upgraded accommodations and / or taxi transfers to accommodate your dates.
+As a result it may be necessary to book upgraded accommodations to accommodate your dates.
 Your specialist will inform you of this prior to confirming your booking and advise of any supplement payable.

 We offer this trip between the beginning of April and the beginning of October.
 In our opinion there is no bad time for walking in Scotland but would especially recommend the spring and autumn.

 Solo Walkers & Single Rooms